 Every individual who has a credit report has the legal right to dispute any information they believe to be inaccurate or incomplete.

-Under the Fair Credit Reporting Act (FCRA), credit bureaus are required to investigate disputes and correct or remove information that cannot be verified within a reasonable timeframe, usually 30 to 45 days.
+Under the Fair Credit Reporting Act (FCRA), credit bureaus are required to investigate disputes and correct or remove information that cannot be verified, usually within 30 to 45 days.

 The dispute process, step by step